psychemedia/island-storynotes/mackerel.md

 Ventnor

-SHOALS OF MACKEREL.— THis week there have been a great many shoals of mackerel in the English channel, and some thousands have been caught by fishing boats and landed here, to be retailed at four and six a shilling.
+SHOALS OF MACKEREL.— This week there have been a great many shoals of mackerel in the English channel, and some thousands have been caught by fishing boats and landed here, to be retailed at four and six a shilling.
 Many more have been landed at other towns, so that the catch must have been a very large one,

 [Isle of Wight Observer - Saturday 20 May 1882](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18820520/023/0008)